Cutehacks/duperagent/README.md

 At this point in time, the API should be almost identical to that of SuperAgent so that documentation is recommended.
 The following functions are not yet implemented in DuperAgent:

-- `withCredentials`: CORS - Not implemented yet
+- `withCredentials`: CORS - Not implemented
-- `then`: ES6 style promises are not yet implemented
 - `buffer`: Response body buffering is not yet implemented
 - `pipe`: Piping to streams is not supported